prakharrai1609/Competitive-coding-test-parser-for-sublime/README.md

 6. Run the command : " npm install " to install all the modules and dependencies of the project.
 7. Then run the command : " node app.js " to run the project.

-<i>Now just go to any problem on codeforces, atcoder, codechef etc and click on competitive conmpanion and bam! your inputs are parsed! 😃</i>
+<strong>Now just go to any problem on codeforces, atcoder, codechef etc and click on competitive conmpanion and bam! your inputs are parsed! 😃</strong>